kelsey-ek/Rehosting_Guide_A-Z/reference/ofminer/guide/How To Create an OFMiner Report.md

 ## Steps

-_Find the shortened version of the steps below this section_
+_Find the shortened version of the steps below in the TL;DR section_

 1. **Receive a list of in-scope JCL's from the customer**